sascristian/HeyberryAI/README.md

 - cli client now listens for do not speak requests, so jarbas can shut up by external request without running in quiet mode
 - configuration no longer loads from mycroft servers, configuration skill was blacklisted, reason is for more control and privacy
-- added results property to skills, so they can emit more than utterances
+- added results property to skills, so they can emit more than utterances, [PR#281](https://github.com/MycroftAI/mycroft-core/pull/281)
+- added converse method to allow all skills to handle utterances [PR#539](https://github.com/MycroftAI/mycroft-core/pull/539)
+- added flag to not reload skill [PR#541](https://github.com/MycroftAI/mycroft-core/pull/541)

 Forked from Mycroft